-If using IP gas, make sure the tank has plenty of fuel and that the tank does not have a regulator mounted to it.
+If using LP gas, make sure the tank has plenty of fuel and that the tank does not have a regulator mounted to it.
 If using natural gas, make sure an adequate supply is available.

-If using IP gas, slowly open the main fuel supply valve at the tank.
-If using natural gas, turn on the valve along the supply line.
-Then, open the electronic shut off valve (Maxon valve), if so equipped, or open the manual shut off valve on the dryer to allow fuel flow to the dryer.
+If using LP gas, slowly open the main fuel supply valve at the tank.
+If using natural, gas turn on the valve along the supply line.
+Then, open the Maxon electronic shut off valve, if so equipped, or open the manual shut off valve on the dryer to allow fuel flow to the dryer.
 Inspect all gas lines and connections for possible leaks.